raspberrypilearning/persuasive-data-presentation/en/step_7.md

 --- task ---

-<mark> some ideas, delete as needed </mark> Mistakes are the "portals of discovery" (James Joyce, Ulysses).
+Mistakes are the "portals of discovery" (James Joyce, Ulysses).
-The Nobel Prize-winning physicist Niels Bohr said, “An expert is a person who has made all the mistakes that can be made”.
-Mistakes are powerful.
-Mistakes are empowering.

-What mistakes did you make and how did they help you create your ... ?
+What mistakes did you make and how did they help you create your data visualisation project?

 --- /task ---

-### Now you are (the author of a digital book)!
+### Now you know how to create your own data visualisation!

 Take a moment to celebrate what you have made.